endless-sky/endless-sky-wiki/CreatingMissions.md

 repeat [<times#>]
 ```

 If the word `repeat` appears by itself, this mission can be offered any number of times.
 If a number is given, that is the maximum number of times this mission can be offered.
-By default, each mission can only be offered once, so having specifying `repeat 1` is unnecessary.
+By default, each mission can only be offered once, so specifying `repeat 1` is unnecessary.

 If you want a mission to be offered any number of times but to limit the number of instances of the mission that can be active concurrently, you can decrement the `"<mission name>: offered"` condition (described [below](#conditions)) whenever the mission is completed, failed, or declined.